 Either way, the specialised containers end up much heavier than they fuel they contain, greatly reducing the weight advantage of the hydrogen.
 Unlike most aircraft, where the wings are used for fuel storage, aircraft using liquid hydrogen will typically carry their fuel inside the fuselage, where the specialised storage tanks can be designed with minimum surface area to reduce boil-off.
 While the larger fuselage that results might increase skin friction drag and wave drag, reducing aircraft performance, innovative solutions are being explored where the super-cold hydrogen gas can help cool the electric motors, and even improve the aerodynamics of the wings.

 It’s also worth noting that because hydrogen fuel is a relative newcomer, it is currently more expensive than fossil fuels.
 However, South Australia is installing some of the largest hydrogen electrolysers in the world, with a view to Australia becoming a major world producer of climate-friendly hydrogen fuel.
-This could have a major impact on the advancement of hydrogen fuel cell technology, but only time will tell if it’s ready in time for the 2019 E-Race!
+This could have a major impact on the advancement of hydrogen fuel cell technology, but only time will tell if it’s ready in time for the 2019 Great Air Race!

 In a hybrid aircraft, as in a hybrid car, both batteries and a combustion engine are used.
 This combines many of the benefits of both — the aircraft can take off and land on electric power alone with minimal noise, with the combustion engine giving plenty of range.